Loading Events

 « All Events

 This summer, law students, attorneys, and legal advocates from around the country are joining together to unf*ck the law.
-From July 7–9, 2023, People’s Parity Project (PPP) will convene our progressive community for three days of policy deep dives, skills trainings, and networking sessions — all dedicated to growing the movement of legal professionals committed to unrigging the law and building a legal system that values people over corporate profits.
-We’re delighted to be joined by Madiba Dennie as our keynote speaker and other speakers and panelists who will be covering everything from unionizing legal workplaces to how to organize for state courts that work for people, not corporate profits.
+From June 28–30, 2024, People’s Parity Project (PPP) will convene our progressive community for three days of policy deep dives, skills trainings, and networking sessions — all dedicated to growing the movement of legal professionals committed to unrigging the law and building a legal system that values people over corporate profits.
+We’re delighted to be joined by Aziz Rana as our keynote speaker and other speakers and panelists who will be covering everything from making the administrative state work for working people to the Supreme Court’s decades-long power grab to how to advance justice in state courts.

-Join us on Friday, July 7th through Sunday, July 9th at the Eaton Hotel in Washington, DC (located at 1201 K Street NW).
+Join us on Friday, June 28th through Sunday, June 30th at the Dupont Circle Hotel in Washington, DC (located at 1500 New Hampshire Ave NW).

 The Convening is an opportunity for progressive law students, attorneys, and advocates to join in our mission to build a better legal system.
 PPP has three main goals through the event:

-• To provide students and attorneys with concrete skills needed to advocate for change within the legal system, both while in school and beyond
+• To provide students and attorneys with concrete skills needed to advocate for change within the legal system, both in law school and beyond; and

 Holding an event on this scale is an expensive undertaking.
 Including the cost of securing rental space, providing food, inviting speakers, covering travel sponsorships for a subset of law student organizers, and other miscellaneous expenses, we expect to spend $500 per attendee.
 Sponsorships help us cover some of this cost and we rely on ticket sales to cover a portion of the event expenses; however, we don’t want cost to be a barrier for anybody interested in joining the movement to unf*ck the law.